Updated March 10, 2018.

 16. Utility Deposits and Installation: $500 to $1,500

-- Includes miscellaneous items such as legal fees and expenses in connection with incorporating, non-barber store supplies, and initial store cash.
+- Includes miscellaneous items such as legal fees and expenses in connection with incorporating, non-barber store supplies, initial store cash, and initial marketing kits.

 18. Additional Funds/Working Capital for 3 Months: $1,500 to $25,000